muhme/quote_joomla/test/README.md

 ## Test Environment

 [Cypress](https://www.cypress.io/) is used as the platform for the automated browser testing.
 It can be used either headless with Docker container `quote_joomla_cypress` or from local host installation with GUI.
+Some scripts are used for a more pleasant working, see folder [../scripts](../scripts/) and commented list of scripts there.

 ### NPM Package joomla-cypress